Julia Trotzki

 Prepare the glass rim:

-If you want it to be particularly aromatic, mix fine sugar with finely chopped, dried rosemary.
+If you want it particularly aromatic, mix fine sugar with finely chopped, dried rosemary.
 Alternatively, use some smoked salt.Mix:

 Add tequila, triple sec, grapefruit juice, lime juice, and optional agave syrup with ice into the shaker.Tap the rosemary:

-Shake vigorously, then strain through a fine sieve into a chilled coupe glass without ice.Garnish:
+Shake vigorously, then strain through a fine mesh into a chilled martini glass without ice.Garnish:

 Garnish with a small sprig of rosemary.